Training Authors with CJ and Shelley Hitz

 About Shelley Hitz

 Together, CJ and Shelley Hitz are passionate about equipping and empowering Christian writers of all genres to share their unique gifts with the world.
 This website is filled with spiritual encouragement as well as prayers to help you overcome the resistance you face as a writer.
 Your story matters!
-We believe that you have a specific role to play in the kingdom of heaven to impact lives for eternity.
-And because of this, we will pour out our lives encouraging writers like you to not only tell your stories but to take the courageous step of self-publishing your stories in books that will outlive you and leave behind a powerful legacy.
-Our online community, Christian Book Academy, is where we help you write, publish and launch your books.
+Our online community, Christian Book Academy, is where we help you write, self-publish and market your books.
 We invite you to join our community of Kingdom Writers!

-Get our FREE training for Kingdom writers here.
+Get our FREE training for writers here and shop our tools and templates here.

 Comments